 Are you a cat person?
 Do you like a pet that tells you when it wants attention and lets you rub its furry little belly?
 Let's celebrate our favourite kitty-cats and all the things that make them so special.

 When you eat something sweet, like ice cream, you probably notice kitty staring at you with big eyes.
 You might be tempted to give kitty a taste of your snack or dessert — but it won't really be a special treat for them.
 Unlike dogs, cats can't taste anything sweet.

 And if kitty is still a kitten, they're probably sleeping 18 hours a day so that they can grow into a big strong kitty.
 A hormone that helps them grow is only released when they sleep.

-Most cats are lactose intolerant — that means that they can't actually digest milk and it can give them an upset tummy.
+Most cats are lactose intolerant — that means that they can't actually digest milk.
+It can give them an upset tummy.
 So keep that glass of milk to go with your cookies.

 Take a look at your kitty's eyes.
-Are they yellow, green, or even blue?
+Are they yellow, green or even blue?
 Did you know that all cats are born with the same colour eyes?

 All kittens are born with blue eyes — their final eye colour doesn't develop until around eight weeks old.